 Committed to the environment

 Environmental management is an established part of our corporate activities.
-As a manufacturing company, we set our focus on efficient resource management so as to reduce energy consumption and greenhouse gas emissions to the best of our ability, use commodities and materials in a safe and saving manner and largely avoid producing hazardous waste.
+As a manufacturing company, we set our focus on efficient resource management to reduce energy consumption and greenhouse gas emissions to the best of our ability, use commodities and materials in a safe and careful manner and largely avoid producing hazardous waste.

-Waste:Within all segments located in Germany, types of waste are systematically recorded and categorized, and the quantities calculated.
+Waste:Within all divisions located in Germany, types of waste are systematically recorded and categorized, and the quantities calculated.
 In general, Jenoptik aims at recycling waste through certified waste management facilities.
 Through continuous waste separation and training of the employees on waste prevention the amount of residual waste was substantially reduced.
 Within the scope of our business activities, hazardous waste is also generated in the production processes, for example, electronic scrap, adhesive residues or solvents.
 Our goal is to avoid producing such waste generated during production as far as possible or to recycle it or, at the very least, dispose of it properly in order to minimize negative effects on the environment.

 Raw materials and careful use of resources:

 As a high-tech company, Jenoptik is dependent on a wide range of raw materials.
 In the face of an increasing scarcity of resources, Jenoptik is committed to making sparing use of the materials it requires.